• Skip to primary navigation

 • ¼ cup Coconut aminos

-• 1 tbsp Chili paste Optional
+• 1 tablespoon Chili paste Optional

-• 2 tbsp Maple syrup Optional
+• 2 tablespoon Maple syrup Optional

 Salad